-Each day I receive resumes from attorneys who went to Yale Law School and, with some exceptions, the resumes are all quite strange to me.
-Many of these attorneys start out in large law firms and then after a few years of practice seem to go adrift.
-They take legal jobs in government, in academia, with policy think tanks and so forth—and then bounce around from one of these types of jobs to another.
-A large proportion of these attorneys never go to work inside of law firms and then contact me years after graduating from law school flirting with the idea of trying it out.
+Each day I receive resumes from attorneys who went to Yale Law School, and, with some exceptions, the resumes are all quite strange to me.
+Many of these attorneys start in large law firms and then seem to go adrift after a few years of practice.
+They take legal jobs in government, in academia, with policy think tanks, and so forth—and then bounce around from one of these types of jobs to another.
+Many of these attorneys never go to work inside law firms and then contact me years after graduating from law school, flirting with the idea of trying it out.

 The positions are often competitive to get and offer relative security, but they do not pay particularly well, are not very demanding in terms of the work they require, and the “economic value” that these jobs offer to society is often negligible compared to working inside of a law firm.
-Since the attorneys are not accountable to “real clients” they do not have the pressure of billable hours.
-The “clients” are governments, policy think tanks, rich law schools and others with money to spend without requiring a ton of accountability.
+Since the attorneys are not accountable to “real clients,” they do not have the pressure of billable hours.
+The “clients” are governments, policy think tanks, rich law schools, and others with money to spend without requiring much accountability.
 The attorneys can be “safe” taking jobs that allow them to charge “rent” to employers who, within reason, will not require anywhere near the level of accountability and hard work that a law firm would require.

-I have pondered this for the longest time and, quite honestly, when I compare the resumes of the people I see from Yale Law School to those of graduates of Harvard, Stanford and other top law schools I have always thought the people from Yale Law School look “lost” and as if they do not know what they are doing.
+I have pondered this for the longest time and, quite honestly, when I compare the resumes of the people I see from Yale Law School to those of graduates of Harvard, Stanford, and other top law schools, I have always thought the people from Yale Law School look “lost” and as if they do not know what they are doing.
 I have seriously contemplated that there must be something seriously wrong with the school because the resumes, one after another, give the appearance of “aimlessness.”
-When these attorneys call me looking for work inside of law firms after this type of career path—which generally has conferred limited meaningful experience from the perspective of a law firm—they often “expect” to join law firms as partners.
+When these attorneys call me looking for work inside of law firms after this type of career path—which generally has conferred limited meaningful experience from a law firm perspective—they often “expect” to join law firms as partners.

 I spoke to one of these attorneys the other day.
 He was a law professor at a local law school in Los Angeles.

-“I would like to join a law firm like Gibson Dunn, or O’Melveny as a partner—but would like to try and keep my schedule to 40 hours a week if possible.
+“I would like to join a law firm like Gibson Dunn or O’Melveny as a partner—but I would like to try and keep my schedule to 40 hours a week if possible.
 What kind of vacation benefits do they offer?”

-I have these sorts of conversations quite often and they never made sense to me.
-Very few graduates of schools like Columbia, Michigan, Duke and so forth would have the audacity to be so careless with their law firm careers and expect to ever be able to come back.
-They seek to understand the rules of the law firm environment and they play by those rules.
+I have these sorts of conversations quite often, which never made sense to me.
+Very few graduates of schools like Columbia, Michigan, Duke, and so forth would have the audacity to be so careless with their law firm careers and expect ever to be able to come back.
+They seek to understand the rules of the law firm environment, and they play by those rules.

 After a career of looking at these bizarre resumes of Yale Law School graduates, I came to the following conclusions: